andrew0harney/Gaussian-Process-Multiple-Class-Multiple-Kernel/README.md

 - The code does not implement the most efficient representation or processing of the (MC-MKL) covariance matrix as described in the accompanying paper (to follow in later commit)

+- While some effort was made to keep this code general, it was written ultimitely with a specific project in mind.
+However, I hope it may provide some use and it should still be straighforward to adapt.

 ---------------------------------------------------